-Dr. Pedro Noguera is the Peter L. Agnew Professor of Education at New York University.
-An urban sociologist, his research focuses on the ways in which schools are influenced by social and economic conditions in the urban environment.
-He holds faculty appointments in the Departments of Teaching and Learning and Humanities and Social Sciences at the Steinhardt School of Culture, Education, and Human Development, as well as in the Department of Sociology at New York University.
+Dr. Pedro Noguera is an urban sociologist, his research focuses on the ways in which schools are influenced by social and economic conditions in the urban environment.
+Pedro Noguera is a Distinguished Professor of Education in the Graduate School of Education and Information Sciences at UCLA.
+He has previously held faculty appointments in the Departments of Teaching and Learning and Humanities and Social Sciences at the Steinhardt School of Culture, Education, and Human Development, as well as in the Department of Sociology at New York University.
 Dr. Noguera is also the Executive Director of the Metropolitan Center for Urban Education and Co-Director of the Institute for the Study of Globalization and Education in Metropolitan Settings (IGEMS).
 In 2008, he was appointed by the Governor of New York to serve on the State University of New York Board of Trustees.

 Dr. Noguera has published more than 150 research articles, monographs, and research reports on topics such as urban school reform, youth violence, conditions that promote student achievement, the potential impact of school choice and vouchers on urban public schools, and race and ethnic relations in American society.
-In addition, he has authored and co-authored numerous books, most recently, Invisible No More: Understanding the Disenfranchisement of Latino Men and Boys (coauthored with Aida Hurtado and Edward Fergus) and Closing the Achievement Gap: From Research to Practice (co-authored with A. Wade Boykin).
+In addition, he has authored and co-authored numerous books, most recently, Excellence Through Equity (Corwin, 2015) with Alan Blankstein and Race, Equity and Education: The Pursuit of Equality in Education 60 Years After Brown (ASCD, 2015) with Jill Pierce and Roey Ahram.

 Dr. Noguera appears as a regular commentator on educational issues on CNN, National Public Radio, and other national news outlets.